 Pop a tent, park your RV, or pull up a camper under the trees on the northern half of our developing 10 acre permaculture, sustainable living family farm.
 Dirt access road to primitive, private boondock style camping.
 There are no water, electric or sewer hookups, just peace and quiet.
-Be off the beaten path, but only minutes away from several inputs for kayaking or canoeing on the Suwannee and Sante Fe rivers.
+You'll be off the beaten path, but only minutes away from several inputs for kayaking or canoeing on the Suwannee and Sante Fe rivers.
 Swim in crystal clear springs, scuba dive the caves, or tube down the Ichetucknee River.
 Sit quietly and watch deer cross the meadow, fireflies flicker and listen to the owls hoot.
 Leashed dogs are welcome.
 Please forgive our small (furry) noisy greeters, as they are accustomed to free roam of the farm.

 - Check in: After 10AM